vominhhuy71/the_library/README.md

 # The library

-This application can be used for managing books in small library.
+This solution can be used for managing books in small library.

+This application is using ASP.NET MVC